Aquatic Habitat Protection

 - Operational restrictions to reduce cooling water flow during the winter period at several stations;

-- Deployment of an aquatic filter barrier to exclude all life stages of fish from the water intake at the former Lovett Generating Station (Hudson River - station now retired);
+- Deployment of an aquatic filter barrier to exclude all life stages of fish from the water intake at the former Lovett Generating Station (Hudson River - station now retired and demolished);

 - Installation of variable speed pumps and scheduling of unit outages, to minimize cooling water use and reduce fish mortality, completed at the Ravenswood Generating Station (East River).
-Compliance monitoring to begin in 2012, with biological sampling to occur from January 2013 to December 2014;
+Compliance monitoring began in 2012, with biological sampling occurring from January 2013 to December 2014;

 - Variable speed pumps and a fish deterrent system installed at the Danskammer Generating Station (Hudson River);

-- Installed variable speed pumps (December 2009) and modified Ristroph-type intake screens/fish return system (March 2012) at Astoria Unit 50 (East River).
-Installation to be completed at Unit 30 by December 2013.
+- At the Astoria Station located on the East River, installed variable speed pumps at all units (December 2009) and modified Ristroph-type intake screens/fish return system at Unit 50 (March 2012) and at Unit 30 (December 2013).
 Evaluation of the use of fine mesh intake screens also required;

 - Installed modified fine mesh Ristroph-type intake screens and a low stress fish return system at the Arthur Kill Generating Station (Arthur Kill tidal strait).
-Compliance monitoring (impingement and entrainment sampling) to begin in June 2012.
+Compliance monitoring (impingement and entrainment sampling) began in the Spring of 2013.

-- Installation of a prototype fine mesh (0.6 mm) modified Ristroph-type intake screen in intake bay No. 8 at the East River Station (East River) in May 2012.
-Compliance testing (impingement and entrainment sampling) to begin in 2013.
+- Installation of fine mesh (0.6 mm) modified Ristroph-type intake screens were completed at the East River Station (East River) in December 2013.
+Compliance testing (impingement and entrainment sampling) began in April 2014.

 - Installation of variable speed pumps and modified Ristroph-type intake screens and low stress fish return system at Port Jefferson Station (Port Jefferson Harbor/Long Island Sound) by December 2014.